Why I'm building Skin in the Game

 You don’t have to have it figured out.
 None of us do.
 You just have to be willing to show up and do the work…the real work.

-Hopefully I see you in the room or at least subscribing to the content. 🖤 If you’d like to apply to be in the group, attend the events or connect drop me a mail at hello@philkemish.com and we can connect the dots.
+Hopefully I see you in the room or at least subscribing to the content or following on Linkedin and instagram. 🖤 If you’d like to apply to be in the group, attend the events or connect drop me a mail at hello@philkemish.com and we can connect the dots.

 Up next week - The messy middle - and what they don’t teach you to get through it.